exyte/Macaw/README.md

 ## Author

 This project is maintained by the [exyte](http://www.exyte.com) company, a team of experienced software engineers from the cold Siberia.
-We don't have bears and don't like vodka.
-We love to create great applications.
+We don't have bears and don't like vodka, but we love to create great applications!
 Just [contact us](mailto:info@exyte.com).

 ## License